Bagh Caves: Date

 A copperplate inscription of Maharaja Subandhu recording his donation for the repair of the vihara was found at the site of Cave 2.
 Although the date of the Bagh inscription is missing, his Badwani copperplate inscription is dated in the year (Gupta era) 167 (487); the repair of Cave 2 took place in the late 5th century.
+A second inscription came to light at Cave 2 in 1991, a stone slab setting out the four realities in a Middle Indic language.
+Eng Jin Ooi and Peter Skilling cite it as evidence that epigraphic records of that formula are still being found, and give it no date.